 Prepayment Penalties

 Some loans charge for early payoff.
-I always check terms, as penalties extend break-even time.
+Check terms, as penalties extend break-even time.

 Recasting vs. Refinancing